-The Bliss Theatre first opened in 1931 and was built by Century Theatres with its usual architect-designer team of R. Thomas Short & William Rau.
+The Bliss Theatre first opened on December 27, 1930 and was built by Century Theaters with its usual architect-designer team of R. Thomas Short & William Rau.
 By that time, the sound era was well underway, so the Bliss Theatre was designed solely for movies, with a stage just deep enough for the hanging of a Magnascopic Screen that could be enlarged for special effects from the projection booth.

 The building was sold to Jehovah’s Witnesses, which converted it into a church with almost no changes to the exterior.
 The interior, however, has been extensively renovated, although an atmospheric lobby remains but with new paintings on the walls.
 The new owners removed everything of the Egyptian decor that showed nudity and/or pagan symbolism.
 The result now is an auditorium that looks like it was built yesterday, though you can still find touches of the original Bliss Theatre decor if you look hard enough.
 Church services are held every Sunday morning at 10 AM, and non-members are welcome to attend.

 Just login to your account and subscribe to this theater.